-The RSE is responsible for the coordination of discussion on Series evolution among the Series' Stream participants and the broader Internet technical community.
+The RSE is responsible for the coordination of discussion on series evolution among the series' stream participants and the broader Internet technical community.

-In time the RSE is expected to develop and refine a vision for the RFC Series, including examining:
+In time, the RSE is expected to develop and refine a vision for the RFC Series, including examining:

 - The RFC Series, as it continues to evolve.
-The RSE is expected to take a broad view and be looking for the best ways to evolve the series for the benefit of the entire Internet Community.
-As such, the RSE may even consider evolution beyond the historical 'by engineers for engineers' emphasis; and - Its publication-technical environment: looking at whether it should be slowly changing in terms of publication and archiving techniques; particularly to better serve the communities that produce and depend on the RFC Series.
-For example, all of those communities have been slowly changing to include significant multi-lingual and non-native-English populations.
-Another example is that some of these constituencies also have a shifted to include significant groups of members whose primary focus is on the constraints and consequences of network engineering, rather than a primary interest in the engineering issues themselves.
+The RSE is expected to take a broad view and look for the best ways to evolve the series for the benefit of the entire Internet community.
+As such, the RSE may even consider evolution beyond the historical 'by engineers for engineers' emphasis; and - Its publication-technical environment, by looking at whether it should be slowly changing in terms of publishing and archiving techniques -- particularly to better serve the communities that produce and depend on the RFC Series.
+For example, all of those communities have been slowly changing to include a significant population of multi-lingual individuals or nonnative speakers of English.
+Another example is that some of these constituencies also have shifted to include significant groups whose primary focus is on the constraints and consequences of network engineering, rather than a primary interest in the engineering issues themselves.

-For this type of responsibility the RSE cooperates closely with the community and under oversight of the RSOC and thus ultimately under oversight of the IAB.
+For this type of responsibility, the RSE cooperates closely with the community, and operates under oversight of the RSOC: thus, ultimately, under oversight of the IAB.